Kevin M. Casebolt

 Ph.D., 2008, Ohio State University

-Prior to this position, Dr. Zhang received his Ph.
-D from the Ohio State University in 2008 and was awarded as a Certified Strength and Conditioning Specialist (CSCS) by the National Strength and Conditioning Association (NSCA) in the U.S. Up to date, Dr. Zhang has published more than ten manuscripts in SCI and SSCI journals including Journal of Teaching in Physical Education, The Journal of Sports Medicine and Physical Fitness, BMC Public Health, and Journal of Human Sport and Exercise and he has made more than 30 presentations at international, national, and regional conferences.
-Dr. Zhang has been a reviewer for 11 peer-reviewed journals and conferences.
-As an experienced physical educator, he loves and show extensive potentials in teaching, research, and service.
-In 2018 Dr. Zhang received an Excellent Teaching Award by the International Chinese Society for Physical Activity and Health (ISCPAH).
+Up to date, Dr. Zhang has published more than 20 manuscripts in SCI and SSCI journals including Journal of Teaching in Physical Education, The Journal of Sports Medicine and Physical Fitness, Journal of Physical Activity and Health, BMC Public Health, and Journal of Human Sport and Exercise and he has made more than 40 presentations at international, national, and reginal conferences.

 Contact Us